 In 2013, Oregon lawmakers made changes to PERS that impacted all current and future PERS retirees.
 During the regular 2013 legislative session, the legislature passed Senate Bill 822 which affected the amount of the cost-of-living adjustment (COLA) payable to PERS benefit recipients as of August 1, 2013, and in subsequent years.
 The bill also eliminated SB 656 and HB 3349 benefits referred to by PERS as “tax remedy” benefits for recipients who do not pay Oregon state income taxes because they do not reside in Oregon.

 Legislators reconvened in the fall of 2013 for a special session to pass a series of bills (aka the “Grand Bargain”).
 This included, Senate Bill 861, which added a further cut to cost-of-living adjustments for current and future retirees – including low wage workers and low income seniors.
 Oregon educators, frontline workers and retirees had already been forced to sacrifice $800 million of their hard-earned retirement.
 SB 861, which passed with a one-vote margin, deepened the impact.

 Both bills contained a provision allowing persons who are adversely affected to request review by the Oregon Supreme Court within 60 days after the effective date of the Acts.

-We allege that PERS members have a contract right and a property interest in their COLAs and benefits provided by chapter 796, Oregon Laws 1991 (SB 656) and that the changes made by Senate Bills 822 and 861 constitute an impairment of contract under the Oregon and U.S. Constitutions, a taking of property without proper compensation, and a breach of contract.
+We alleged that PERS members have a contract right and a property interest in their COLAs and benefits provided by chapter 796, Oregon Laws 1991 (SB 656) and that the changes made by Senate Bills 822 and 861 constituted an impairment of contract under the Oregon and U.S. Constitutions, a taking of property without proper compensation, and a breach of contract.
 A copy of the petitions and other relevant documents filed in the case can be accessed through the link below.